shahramg/FLSbagfile/README.md

 clear classes;
 rehash toolboxcache;
 ```
-Repeat the rosgenmsg command to register FLS message with ROS.
+Repeat the rosgenmsg command to register FLS message types with ROS.

-Run the following test to verify the required ROS messages have been created successfully.
+Run the following test to verify the FLS required ROS messages have been created successfully.
 ```
 runtests("FLSbagfileTest")
 ```
-This test checks for the existence of the following custom message types are present in the MATLAB environment:  flyinglightspeck/fls, flyinglightspeck/FLSLHD, flyinglightspeck/FLSDuration, flyinglightspeck/FLSRGBA.
+This test checks for the existence of the following custom message types in the MATLAB environment:  flyinglightspeck/fls, flyinglightspeck/FLSLHD, flyinglightspeck/FLSDuration, flyinglightspeck/FLSRGBA.

 # Create a Bag File
 To create a bag file use the following command: